Anshika-Baghel/clone_spotify/README.md

   - **MongoDB**: Used for user data and playlist management.
   - **Neon PostgreSQL**: Used for storing song and album data.
 - **Caching**: Redis is used to cache frequently accessed data, improving performance and reducing database load.
-- **Deployment**: Railway

-### Deployment

-- **Frontend**: Deployed on Vercel for fast and reliable hosting.
-- **Backend**: Each microservice is independently deployed on Railway.
-- **Auto-Deployment**: The project is configured for auto-deployment.
-Any commit and push to the GitHub repository triggers deployment for both frontend and backend services.

 ## Redis for Performance